aleksds/bates_galaxies_lab/README.md

 This repository includes code developed by members of the Bates Galaxies Lab (sometimes called "the bagel," which in principle could stand for Bates Astrophysics Galaxy Evolution Lab) at Bates College in Lewiston, Maine.
-As of the Fall 2016 semester, current lab members include Aleks Diamond-Stanic (Assistant Professor of Physics and Astronomy), Sophia Gottlieb (senior physics major, class of 2017), and Joshua Rinua (senior physics major, class of 2017).
+Current lab members (as of the Fall 2016 semester), include Aleks Diamond-Stanic (Assistant Professor of Physics and Astronomy), Sophia Gottlieb (senior physics major, class of 2017), and Joshua Rinua (senior physics major, class of 2017).